dh-tech/dh-tech.github.io/content/news/2025-02-19-call-for-presentations.md

 Submissions should be 500 to 750 words in length.
 Links to relevant code and packages should be provided in the submission.

 Submission deadline is **March 15, 2025.** Please submit using [this form](https://form.jotform.com/250346227323147).
 Please be aware, we may ask you to resubmit to a different platform depending on the number of submissions we receive.

+We are also looking for reviewers for submission to Digital Humanities Tech Symposium.
+If you are willing to review two to three submissions between the end of April and beginning of May (concrete dates to follow), please [sign up here](https://docs.google.com/forms/d/1mN54jSaInMy_q7JEo2fzzbj1141TPk8IRZNWhRguI4Q/edit).